Make in Odisha: Make in Odisha conclave 2018

 In the conclave, Mukesh Ambani has announced that, Reliance Industries will invest 3000 crores ($410 million approx..) in Odisha over the next three years.
 Tata Sons Group chairman, Natarajan Chandrasekaran also assured Rs 25,000 ($3.45 billion approx.) crore investment.
 Birla Group chairman Kumar Mangalam Birla, announced an investment of 2 billion dollars.

 This conclave has now witnessed investment proposals worth Rs 4.19 lakh crore for projects across 15 sectors that can create around 5.91 lakh potential jobs.

 Make in Odisha Conclave 2022

-The fourth edition of the Conclave, will be held between 30 November and 4 December 2022.
+The third edition of the Conclave, will be held between 30 November and 4 December 2022.